smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

   **Settings:Fluorescence Decay:Fit Parameters** panel is checked off.
 The fit results can be examined using the **Decay Fit Parameter Map** panel, as discussed in the :ref:`corresponding manual page
-  <alligator-decay-fit-parameters-map-panel>`.
+  <alligator-decay-fit-parameter-map-panel>`.

 In order to define individual IRFs, use the ``Analysis:FLI Dataset:Multiple ROIS Analysis:All ROIs IRF Extraction`` menu.
 An IRF dataset file is needed for that purpose, which is usually obtained with a solution of quenched fluorescent dye, laser reflection off of a piece of paper or mirror, or any other method resulting in data reporting on the temporal profile of the setup's response.

 There are again two options (slow and fast) to extract these IRFs, the first one outputting the different IRFs to the *Decay Graph*, while the latter stores